cytoscape/cytoscape-tutorials/README.md

 ```
 https://cytoscape.github.io/cytoscape-tutorials/protocols/basic-data-visualization/?print-pdf
 ```
 Then choose File>Print... and set the orientation to ```landscape``` and Save to PDF.
 Verify that the page breaks are correct throughout the presentation.
-For longer presentations, you may need to generate the PDF using an alternative approach, see [Decktape and PhantomJS](https://github.com/astefanutti/decktape).
+For longer presentations, you may need to generate the PDF using an alternative approach, see [Decktape](https://github.com/astefanutti/decktape).
 Example usage:

 ```
+npm install -g decktape
-./phantomjs decktape.js automatic https://cytoscape.github.io/cytoscape-tutorials/presentations/advanced-automation.html#/ advanced-automation.pdf
+decktape automatic https://cytoscape.github.io/cytoscape-tutorials/presentations/advanced-automation.html#/ advanced-automation.pdf
 ```

 ## Sharing